 Looking back, I am so pleased for the early diagnosis of these tumours.

 It was because they gave me pancreatitis that they were discovered and dealt with!

 There has been a lot in the news recently about early diagnosis which is the main key to dealing with pancreatic cancer.
 I was impressed with Ali Stunt’s interview on BBC about her diagnosis and surgery.

 Our daughter has been running to raise money for pancreatic cancer research and research is definitely needed.

 Since I lost my pancreas I have continued to enjoy life.
 My husband and I go on quite few short breaks, the last to Bruges.
 Our younger son is a drummer and we go to a lot of his gigs.

 We have had two weddings in the family in the last five years and three new grandchildren.

 Our older son and his partner live in Berlin and we go and visit them quite regularly.
 They have a baby on the way - due next month - so we’ll be off again.
 With our two older grandchildren and their mums and dads we are kept quite busy and entertained!

-I am eternally grateful to the excellent teams at UCLH and the Royal Free who made it possible for me to still to be part of all this and also very hopeful for the future.
+I am eternally grateful to the excellent teams at my hospitals who made it possible for me to still to be part of all this and also very hopeful for the future.